argoproj/argo-events/docs/tutorial.md

     workflow with name  `my-workflow` is assigned label `workflows.argoproj.io/phase: Succeeded`, the configuration will send an event to watchers.

-    * Gateway configuration `resource.barConfig` will send event to watchers whenever a sn label `workflows.argoproj.io/phase: Failed` is added.
+    * Gateway configuration `resource.barConfig` will send event to watchers whenever a sensor label `workflows.argoproj.io/phase: Failed` is added.

     * You can create more such configurations that watch namespace, configmaps, deployments, pods etc.